A Bright Future for the Church in America

 With the exception of small groups of sedevacantists and schismatics, the tiny minority of faithful Catholic families in the United States took great hope in John Paul's papacy, and it was the children of these families who began entering the otherwise decimated seminaries, convents, and new/reformed congregations, although they have not yet fully impacted the Church because of what we will refer to as vocational lag.
 Vocational lag is the natural effect that time itself plays in delaying the institutional impact faithful priests can have on the Church.
 It normally takes almost thirty years from birth for a priest to be ordained.
 It typically takes another twenty years before priests become pastors or fill other positions of authority within dioceses—if at all in those dioceses dominated by the bureaucracies of liberal prelates.

-These young men, almost always from large families, who entered American seminaries beginning in the early 1980s, faced tremendous obstacles and barriers.
+The faithful young men, almost always from large families, who entered American seminaries beginning in the early 1980s, faced tremendous obstacles and barriers.
 If faithful to Rome, they were discouraged if not directly persecuted during their formations.
 A significant number were essentially forced out of the seminary, yet many survived the gauntlet through ordination.
 As young priests, they were often marginalized by heterodox pastors and bishops.
-A significant portion of this marginalization was caused by powerful cadres of homosexual priests, who formed "lavendar mafias" within some dioceses to protect their turf and facilitate their abuses.
-Sadly, many of the best and brightest young men of the first generation after Vatican II were drawn away from the diocesan priesthood and solid religious congregations by the Legionaries of Christ, which was only recently exposed as founded by one of the greatest charlatans in Church history.
+A significant portion of this marginalization was caused by powerful cadres of homosexual priests, who formed the aforementioned "lavendar mafias" within some dioceses to protect their turf and facilitate their abuses.
+Sadly, many of the best and brightest young men of the first generation after Vatican II were drawn away from the diocesan priesthood and solid religious congregations by the Legionaries of Christ, which was eventually exposed as founded by one of the greatest charlatans in Church history (and the congregation, almost miraculously, has survived and begun to prosper again all these years later).

 The natural allies of devout seminarians and young priests, the small minority of faithful older priests, had already been exiled to the smallest and most remote parishes.
-Today, almost fifty years after Vatican II, most of the liberal priests have either retired, have lost enthusiasm after decades of presiding over ever-dwindling congregations, have passed away, or will retire soon.
-Many of the most despicable have been ejected from the Church by the belated exposure of the largely homosexuality-driven sex scandals, yet another sickening, devastating legacy of modernist ascendancy in the 1970s through the 1990s.
+Today, sixty years after Vatican II, most of the liberal priests have either retired, have lost enthusiasm after decades of presiding over ever-dwindling congregations, have passed away, or will soon retire.
+Many of the most despicable have been ejected from the Church by the belated exposure of the largely homosexuality-driven sex scandals.

-Now, finally, the vocational lag is catching up to our time, and the first generation of more faithful priests (including more Traditional Latin Mass priests in recent years) are now reaching middle-age and a significant portion of them are becoming pastors.
+Now, finally, the vocational lag is catching up to our time, and the first wave of more faithful priests (including more Traditional Latin Mass priests) are now reaching middle-age and a significant portion of them are already pastors.
 The best are sometimes (and since Pope Francis, less often) being appointed as bishops.
 Members of the current generation of faithful priests are becoming pastors more quickly than ever before to fill positions in increasingly depopulated rectories, reducing the normal timeframe of vocational lag from this point forward.
-It took two generations of sacrifice and generosity by these heroic young men, yet amidst the ruins of an imploded Church, Jesus is making all things new as we enter the third generation.
+It took two generations of sacrifice and generosity by these heroic young men, yet amidst the ruins of an imploded Church, Jesus is making all things new as the third generation arrives.

 The Blessed Mother